-(B) Limitation periods for bringing a claim for breach of contract
+B. Limitation periods for bringing a claim for breach of

-Under Article 166 of the Civil Code, the right to demand compensation for damage based on liability for fault and liability for defects expires if it is not exercised by the victim or his legal representative within five years from the time when he became aware that he could claim damages in relation thereto.
+Under Article 166 of the Civil Code, the right to demand compensation for damages based on liability for fault and liability for defects expires if it is not exercised by the victim or his legal representative within five years from the time when he became aware that he could claim damages in relation thereto.
 The same applies if it is not exercised by the victim or his legal representative within 10 years (20 years in case of damage due to bodily harm or death under Article 167) from the time when he could claim damages.
-With respect to defects, unless the sale and purchase contract provides otherwise, the buyer must give notice of the defect within one year from the time it becomes aware of the defect (Article 566 of the Civil Code).
-This shall not apply where the seller had knowledge of the defect or had no knowledge of the defect due to his or her gross negligence.